KarlParkinson/Things-I-Want-to-Build/README.md

 * RESTful API of some sort
 * resume generator from github profile
 * OSS contributions. preferably something small and in ruby or python. maybe classtime
-* simple chat application using Haskell and websockets.
+* simple chat application using Haskell and websockets
+* "personal cloud" using old computers/phones I've accumulated